Title

 The Investment Houses Law regulates the establishment and operation of investment houses in the Philippines, including requirements for registration, ownership, and prohibited activities, with violations resulting in fines and suspension of registration.

-Any enterprise which engages in the underwriting of securities of other corporations is considered an Investment House.
+Any enterprise that engages in the underwriting of securities of other corporations is considered an Investment House and is subject to PD No. 129 and other pertinent laws.

-The majority of the voting stock of any Investment House shall be owned by Philippine citizens, and the majority of the members of the Board must also be citizens of the Philippines.
+Majority of the voting stock must be owned by Philippine citizens; majority of the board members must also be Philippine citizens.

-No director or officer of an Investment House shall concurrently be a director or officer of a bank, and in no case can a person be authorized to be concurrently an officer of both.
+Except as authorized by the Monetary Board, no director or officer of an Investment House may concurrently be a director or officer of a bank.
+In no event can a person be authorized to be concurrently an officer of an Investment House and of a bank.

 Analyze Cases Smarter, Faster